Back Up SQL Databases to Backblaze

 STEP 1 – BOX ACCOUNT CREATION AND SETUP

-On the home page of Box, select the Get Started tab from the website’s top banner and select the Box package that best fits your needs, then input the required personal information/business credentials.
+On the home page of Box, select the Get Started tab from the top banner and choose the plan that best meets your needs.
+Provide the requested personal or business information to finalize your account.

 STEP 2 – CONNECT TO SQL SERVER

-In the Backup and Restore window of SQL Backup Master, select New Backup.
-In the Database Backup Editor window that appears, select the Choose SQL Server tab.
-The Connect to SQL Server window will then be brought up.
+In SQL Backup Master, open the Backup and Restore window and select New Backup.
+In the Database Backup Editor window that appears, click the Choose SQL Server tab.
+This will bring up the Connect to SQL Server window.

-In the field labeled Server name, enter the name of the SQL Server instance that you are connecting to.
+In the Server name field, enter the name of the SQL Server instance that you want to back up.
 Common examples include:

-• (local)\SQLExpress – Specifies the default SQL Express named instance on the local computer.
+- (local)\SQLExpress – Default SQL Express named instance on the local computer.

 STEP 3 – SELECT DESIRED DATABASES TO BACK UP

-You can also click the Back up all non-system databases check box.
-Enabling this option will back up all new databases created on the target SQL Server in the future automatically.
+TIP: Enable Back up all non-system databases to automatically capture any new databases created on the target SQL Server going forward.

-The Box Destination Settings window will then appear.
-This is where you authorize a connection to Box.
-Select the Authorize Now tab and input your Box login information in the new window.
+Double-click Box to select it as your destination.
+The Box Destination Settings window will then appear, prompting you to authorize SQL Backup Master to access your Box account.
+Click Authorize Now and sign into your Box account in the new browser window.

-Use the Test button in the bottom left corner of the Box Destination Settings window to make sure you have a successful connection to your Box account, and select Ok, then hit the Ok button on the main window to continue.
+TIP: Use the Test button in the bottom-left corner of Box Destination Settings to confirm a successful connection.
+Click OK to finalize, and then again on the main window to continue.

-Back at the bottom right corner of the Database Backup Editor window, click on the Save icon to establish your backup destination.
+Finally, click the Save icon at the bottom-right of the Database Backup Editor window to establish Box as your backup destination.

 STEP 5 – RUN THE BACKUP JOB